A Table Full Of Joy

 • Dump the water from the sauce pan out and add 1 cup of fresh water and 1 cup of sugar.
 Heat over medium heat, stirring until sugar is dissolved and the water is boiling.

-• Add the boiled citrus peels to the sugar water, stir and allow to boil for 10 minutes.
+• Add the boiled orange peels to the sugar water, stir and allow to boil for 10 minutes.

 • Using a slotted spoon remove peels from the sugar water and place on a cooling rack.
 You can save the sugar water (aka simple syrup) and use it to make lemonade, or even my mint juleps!